Complete Guide

 - What Qualifies:

-- Death of taxpayer, spouse, or immediate family member
+- Death of the taxpayer, spouse, or immediate family member close to the filing or payment deadline

-- Mental health conditions affecting ability to manage affairs
+- Mental health conditions (depression, cognitive impairment) affecting the ability to manage financial affairs

 - Documentation Needed: